 Located in the heart of Angkor Wat this temple is an interesting mix of both Hinduism and Buddhism.
 Archaeologists believe it once had 49 or 54 towers but today 40 have been restored.

-It is King Jaravarman VIIs state temple and was a Mahayanist Temple.
+It is the state temple of King Jayavarman VII and was a Mahayanist Temple.
 Cambodia is now a Theravada Buddhist country and over time the Theravada Buddhist Kings made changes to the Temple.